Uncovering Our Stories: The Voices of LGBT AAPI immigrants

 o legal protections to guard against racial profiling, detentions, and deportations

 o fewer restrictions in applying for political asylum

 o protection of family immigration, including extending family-sponsorship for adult children, siblings, and same-sex couples

-This was made possible in partnership with Mia Nakano, the Director of the Visiblity Project, and the generous support of the Arcus Foundation, Walter and Evelyn Haas, Jr., Fund, and Four Freedoms Fund.
+This was made possible in partnership with Mia Nakano, the Director of the Visiblity Project, the Asian Pride Project, and the generous support of the Arcus Foundation, Walter and Evelyn Haas, Jr., Fund, and Four Freedoms Fund.